NS class airship: N.S.3

 Under the continuing command of Captain Wheelwright and with Admiralty officials on board, N.S.3 successfully completed test flights on 11 March 1918, and the following day she undertook an eight-hour trial whilst maintaining a speed in excess of 60 mph.
 Subsequently, numerous requests to start operational duties were submitted to the Admiralty, and on 3 April permission was granted for a three-quarters power duration flight over land.
 N.S.3 flew from Longside to Kingsnorth and back to East Fortune; a journey of 816 mi in 22 hours which at the time constituted a record for British airships.
 During the flight both engines ran perfectly – the starboard engine ran continuously, while the other was only stopped for about five minutes to replace a broken dynamo drivebelt.

-On 17 April N.S.3 performed her first convoy escort, and from 20–22 April she completed a flight of 55 hours with various convoys – the longest flight to that date of any non-rigid airship.
+On 17 April N.S.3 performed her first convoy escort, and from 20 to 22 April she completed a flight of 55 hours with various convoys – the longest flight to that date of any non-rigid airship.
 During May 1918, she flew over 130 hours – one patrol lasted for 33 hours, and another for 20 hours which was curtailed only by orders to return to base due to increasing winds.
 During a flight on the night of 31 May / 1 June whilst participating in the testing of the anti-aircraft capabilities of the Grand Fleet and shore batteries near Rosyth, N.S.3 achieved a height of 10000 ft – another record for the type.
 In early June 1918, she commenced towing trials with the destroyer to examine the possibility of towing an airship at speed should it break down or run short of fuel.
 The tests were initially successful reaching speeds of almost 20 kn, and on the final run N.S.3 touched down on the sea to exchange two officers from Vectis for two of N.S.3′s crew.

 N.S.3s final patrol commenced on 21 June 1918 with orders to proceed from East Fortune to escort a south-bound Scandinavian convoy.
 She joined the convoy off Aberdeen around 7 pm; however, later that night increasing winds prompted the decision to return to base at full speed, but severe turbulence and loss of gas caused the ship to crash into the sea early on 22 June 1918 with the loss of five lives.
 The survivors were picked up from the floating wreckage some time later by the destroyer HMS Moy.